 Almost all of your teaching will take place within the department.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-You'll write a literature review, conduct a replication study, submit your MA thesis, and complete three presentations throughout the year.
+You'll write a literature review, conduct a replication study, submit and present your MA thesis, and complete three presentations or commentaries throughout the year.